hzli-ucas/StarGraph/README.md

 ![image](preview/ogb_wikikg2.png)
 ![image](preview/fb15k_237.png)
-+ A more comprehensive description of the method can be found at [StarGraph: Knowledge Representation Learning based on Incomplete Two-hop Subgraph](https://arxiv.org/abs/2205.14209)
++ A more comprehensive description of the method can be found at [StarGraph: Knowledge Representation Learning based on Incomplete Two-hop Subgraph](https://arxiv.org/abs/2205.14209) ([Under review](https://openreview.net/forum?id=mTOB_VK_BWk) in ICLR 2023 with OpenReview platform, submitted on 28 Sept 2022).

 ## Running
 1. Install the requirements from the `requirements.txt`